SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 <details markdown="1">
 <summary><b>Envy</b></summary>
 <b>A.</b> _<u>They stole you</u>._  <br> You have an eye in your mouth.
 You can see the desires of people you speak to. <br>
-<b>B.</b> _<u>They killed someone and took over their life</u>._ <br> Smoke comes out of your pores.
+<b>B.</b> _<u>They killed someone and took their identity</u>._ <br> Smoke comes out of your pores.
 You know the [Illusion](https://saltygoo.github.io/2020/11/13/illusion/) spell.<br>
-<b>C.</b> _<u>Countless died during their conquests</u>._  <br> You have another face which can't lie in the back of your head.
+<b>C.</b> _<u>Countless died during their conquests</u>._  <br> You have another face, which can't lie, in the back of your head.
 You know the [Death Mask](/2020/11/13/death-mask/) spell. <br>
 <b>D.</b> _<u>You are an actual scion of Leviathan</u>._  <br> You have an insectoid abdomen.
-You can consume a soul you own to create a perfect copy of an object you know.
+You can consume a soul you own to create a perfect copy of an object you have seen.
 The copy lasts only one use.
 </details>

 ## Consume Soul
-When you kill a creature capable of speach, you can capture its soul and keep it in your inventory.
+When you kill a creature with a language, you can capture its soul and keep it in your inventory.
 At any moment, you can consume a soul you own to gain a temporary extra Spell Dice.

 ## Hellforged
-Melee weapons in your hands have their damage dice increased by one size and inflict the same damage as your Maleficence.
+Melee weapons in your hands have their damage dice increased by one size and inflict the same damage as your Maleficence if you want.

 ## Cambion
-You have truly become a scion of Hell.
+Your true heritage is finally revealed.
 Mortals will cower before your power.
 You gain wings and can fly as fast as you would run.